-Some department stores are going out of business altogether like The Limited, recently shut down all 250 of its stores.
+Some department stores are going out of business altogether, like The Limited, which recently shut down all 250 of its stores.
 Other stores, like Sears and JCPenney, are aggressively reducing their store counts to unload unprofitable locations.
 Sears is shutting down about 10% of its Sears and Kmart locations (around 150 stores) and JCPenney is shutting down about 14% of its locations, totaling 138 stores.

-What’s particularly alarming is that these chains are considered anchor tenants; the major shopping attraction that brings shoppers to a particular mall.
+What’s particularly alarming is that these chains are considered anchor tenants, the major shopping attraction that brings shoppers to a particular mall.
 If the anchor tenants close, often times the rest of the mall follows.

 Mall closures are not occurring evenly throughout the asset class, however; closures have been most often at C and D rated malls, which represent about 30% of all the malls in the United States.
 Green Street Advisors recently reported that “the top 300-400 malls by quality should fare well for the next several years, but it is reasonable to assume that several hundred lower quality malls will either close or become irrelevant retail destinations over the next 10 years.”